This experiment may kickstart a new age of microorganism technology.

-But what about new and unconventional building materials made with textiles, developed with the help of bacteria?
-London-based architect and designer Bastian Beyer of the Royal College of Art, in collaboration with designer Daniel Suarez of University of the Arts Berlin, created this self-supporting column out of knitted textile fibres, which was solidified with sporosarcina pasteurii bacteria to form a rigid layer of calcite:
+But that may change soon.
+London-based architect and designer Bastian Beyer of the Royal College of Art, in collaboration with designer Daniel Suarez of University of the Arts Berlin, created this self-supporting 62-inch textile fibre piece using bacteria.Sporosarcina pasteurii bacteria can create calcium, which the microorganisms use to harden sand.
+But these bacteria can harden other things too ... like textiles.

 As Beyer explains:

-The idea was to take advantage of naturally occuring "textile microbiomes," says Beyer:
+The designers wanted to take advantage of naturally occurring "textile microbiomes," says Beyer:

 A textile microbiome is a community of microorganisms inhabiting a specific fibrous substratum.
 Generally, almost every textile material is inhabited by a distinct microbiome as fibres offer, due to their increased surface area and moisture content, a suitable environment.
 These microbiomes are in constant (biological) exchange with their environment which varies in their activity depending on external and internal conditions.
 By utilizing this property of textiles to "host" specific microbiomes and designing a distinct tailored textile microbiome whose activity and reactiveness can be determined and controlled, novel bio-active and responsive composites can be generated.

-During the development process, Beyer experimented with various knitting patterns and fibre densities to see how they might affect the bio-calcification process.
-Having garnered an Autodesk/ACADIA Emergent Research Award, the project was undertaken as part of a larger research project called ArcInTex, with support from Eurecat and Soletanche Bachy.
+During the development process, Beyer experimented with various knitting patterns and fibre densities.
+Having garnered an Autodesk/ACADIA Emergent Research Award, the project was part of a larger research project called ArcInTex.